Hurtak/game-of-life/README.md

 - tests how long it takes to recalculate world state
 - located in `./app/scripts/benchmark/` directory
-- easiest way to run it is to uncomment benchmark import in `./app/scripts/app.js`
+- easiest way to run it is to uncomment benchmark import in `./app/scripts/app.js`, start the app and look into browser console
 - you can tune settings (number of iterations, tested world size) in `./app/scripts/benchmark/benchmark.js`

 #### Scripts for downloading game of life patterns